Fluid Simulation¶

 - Density Constraint — Iteratively project particles to satisfy rest density

-- Corrections — XSPH viscosity, tensile instability correction, vorticity confinement
+- Corrections — XSPH viscosity and vorticity confinement

 - Update — Finalize positions and velocities